aichiro01/can-you-draw/README.md

 Day 2: Figuring out what controls to add for the game along with changing up the layout for the play screens.

+Day 3: Adding and recoding new levels and adding them within my game statement.
+Also creating a escalation in difficulty for each level.
+As the user progresses the the drawings get harder to recreate.